 SpringVictoria often sees bursts of warm weather during Spring, making it the perfect time to get back out in the great outdoors.
 As the tulips start to show and the cherry blossoms fill the streets, you can't help but catch the happy vibes from locals.

 2- Enjoy the cherry blossoms downtown.
-View Street in particular is stunning.
+View Street and Meares St in particular are stunning.

 3- Stroll down Fan Tan Alley in China Town.
 In the heart of the oldest China Town in Canada is also Canada's narrowest alley filled with quirky shops.
 Try bubble tea while you're there.

 4- Ride down the gigantic indoor waterslide at Commonwealth Pool and jump off their diving boards (they go up to 10 metres high!)

 5- Bring blankets on a clear night and stargaze from Cattle Point in Oak Bay- one of the places in Greater Victoria with the least amount of light pollution.